microblading - eyebrows

 Dear @CarrieP, big time for you.

-I’d not heard about micro blading, so didn’t do it.
-I’m drawing my eyebrows on with varying success.My onc dissuaded me from cold cap : he said due to fortnightly AC regime, it probably wouldn’t work - I don’t like my head cold or the idea of spending longer in the chemo unit, so didn’t pursue.
+My onc dissuaded me from cold cap : he said due to fortnightly AC regime, it probably wouldn’t work - I don’t like my head cold or the idea of spending longer in the chemo unit, so didn’t pursue.
 I had my hair cut short before chemo started.
 My thick hair began to fall out day 13 of chemo (AC).
 Still quite confronting.
 Hubby v patient vacuuming daily for a fortnight!
 Eyebrows and eyelashes slowly disappeared.
 Only a few left of each as I come to the end of 10 weekly Taxol (5 months later).

-note: most of my body hair has also disappeared!
-Just a few leg hairs and pubes left!!Since the start I’ve been massaging in jojoba oil all over (including scalp) to combat the dry skin.
+Since the start I’ve been massaging in jojoba oil all over (including scalp) to combat the dry skin.

-best of luck with it all.2 -
+best of luck with it all.

 I had my eyebrows tattooed in approx 2017, They have faded now and I want to do it again.
 I do need to wait until I have finished treatment.
 I am now on blood thinners for 6 months so I am guessing the wait will now be 6 months longer.
-I miss my eyebrows.3
+I miss my eyebrows.

 thanks everyone for there advice, spoke to my oncologist and she said ok to do my eyebrows as my 1st chemo treatment is the 31st Dec, so I did this last Friday and they look good, I know it sounds vain but one thing I don’t have to be confronted with when I lose my eyebrows.
 My oncologist also dissuaded me from the cold cap idea as treatment is every 2 weeks for 4 rounds and then every week for 16 rounds on another chemo drug.
 She said that she had mixed reviews on the cold cap, being that it add extra time to your sessions and hurts I have forgone doing this.
-X2
+X

 Dear CarrieP,